selinareuter/Case-study-Gans-WBS-Coding-School-Project/README.md

 The goal was to build an **ETL (Extract, Transform, Load) pipeline** for **Gans**, a fictional e-scooter sharing company.
 Gans aims to optimize the distribution of its e-scooters by collecting external data that influences customer demand, such as weather conditions, population data, and incoming flights.

-The pipeline automatically extracts data from multiple sources, transforms it into a clean and structured format, and loads it into a **MySQL relational database** for future analysis and predictive modelling.
+The pipeline extracts data from multiple sources, transforms it into a clean and structured format, and loads it into a **MySQL relational database** for future analysis and predictive modelling.

 ---